-Project Description Implementing Agent Funding Beneficiaries Status quo Small holder farm support LIMA R 4 363 861.76 800 farmers The project was approved in august 2016 and the project is under implementation for the period of four years.
+Project Implementing Funding Beneficiaries Status quo Description Small holder farm support Agent LIMA R 4 363 861.76 800 farmers The project was approved in august 2016 and the project is under implementation for the period of four years.
 Olge Farm Proposed Development Ubuhlebebezwe Municipality As per Business Plan Business Community The project is still on planning stage.
-Erection of market stalls (Ixopo Taxi Rank) Ubuhlebezwe Municipality R 1 000 000 Street vendors Ixopo town) The project is under construction.
+Wosley Farm Ubuhlebezwe Municipality As per Business Plan Community Residents Seeking Funding from (Human Settlement to buy the land) Erection of market stalls (Ixopo Taxi Rank) Ubuhlebezwe Municipality R 1 000 000 Street vendors Ixopo town) The project is under construction.
 Construction of Light Industrial Park Ubuhlebezwe Municipality R 850 000.00 10 (mechanic, automotive & body work) Highflats SMMEs Business plan submitted to COGTA still waiting the response.
-Construction of a highflats agro-processing and packhouse Ubuhlebezwe Municipality R 2 000 000.00 Cooperatives and SMMEs Business plan was approved by the Department of Economic Development with no funds allocated to the project, then further submitted to Department of Rural Development and Land Reform(DRDLR).
+Construction of a highflats agroprocessing and packhouse Ubuhlebezwe Municipality R 2 000 000.00 Cooperatives and SMMEs Business plan was approved by the Department of Economic Development with no funds allocated to the project, then further submitted to Department of Rural Development and Land Reform(DRDLR).
 Currently the DRDLR is busy conducting the feasibility study for the preparation of the business plan.